-Reporting: Victims should report to -Anne Lombard Dean of Student Affairs (315) 470-6658 aelombar@esf.edu Notifying Law Enforcement: Victims have the right to notify law enforcement, and the campus can assist in notifying law enforcement if victims choose.
+Reporting: Victims should report to -Anne Lombard Dean for Student Affairs (315) 470-6660 aelombard@esf.edu Notifying Law Enforcement: Victims have the right to notify law enforcement, and the campus can assist in notifying law enforcement if victims choose.
 Victims may also choose to decline to notify authorities.